ghattisu/AC215_Bloodwise/fine-tuning-sg/README.md

 # Fine-tuning an LLM

 In this container, we will be fine-tuning the gemini-1.5-flash-002 model from Vertex AI!
 It will cover:
-- dataset creation
+- Dataset creation
-- fine-tuning Gemini
+- Fine-tuning Gemini

 ## Prerequisites
 * Have Docker installed